Skip to main content

 veto_period: 100000

 • veto_period: This specifies the time period during which a veto can be initiated after a proposal is approved or an event occurs.
-During this time, veto-eligible entities can challenge the decision.
+During this time, entities eligible to veto can challenge the decision.

 The veto configuration ensures balance by giving veto powers only a limited window while protecting decisions from being perpetually subject to veto threats.

-1. The install command (chr install) enables you to download and use third-party Rell libraries in your dapp:
+Use the install command (chr install) to download and use third-party Rell libraries in your dapp:

 chr install

-After installing the Rell dependencies, you will find the library as a folder named governance placed under the lib directory, along with other built-in libraries such as eif and ft4.
+After installing the Rell dependencies, you will find a folder named governance placed under the lib directory, alongside other built-in libraries such as eif and ft4.

 Once the Rell dependencies are installed, access the governance library located in the lib folder, ready for use upon proper import.
 When you import the entire governance library, you may unintentionally expose numerous operations.
 Carefully consider whether you want to import each module.

-To provide you with more control, the library is split into separate modules.
+To provide you with more control, the library is divided into separate modules.

 Governance library modules